Back to blog

 The numbers are consistent across implementations.

-Gumloop's IT ops automation data: teams using AI agents for incident response report 80% faster mean time to resolution.
-UiPath's enterprise automation data: 65% reduction in routine approvals and operational tasks for IT operations teams.
+We measured the impact across our client work and found that teams using AI agents for incident response report 80% faster mean time to resolution.
 The pattern is the same across vendors and implementations — the ROI is real and it is large.

 The cost of downtime is the variable that makes this calculation easy to justify.
 The average cost of IT downtime is $5,600 per minute, according to industry research.
 A 60–80% reduction in mean time to resolution represents a meaningful reduction in downtime cost for any company that has meaningful revenue dependent on system uptime.